sadafAsh/InterfaceSegregation/README.md

 a  change in an interface forces to change classes that don't implement the interface.

 JunitTest:
-     There is Junit Test for all the type of Interface Segregation Principle and test coverage in jacoco report is 100% successful.
+     The Junit Test is done for all the type of "Interface Segregation Principle" and test coverage in jacoco report is 100% successful.

-      The  Junit Test is done of all the entities in  "factory pattern" project and test coverage is 100% successful in jacoco report.

   SONARQUBE :